emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     to develop the most valuable software for the customer, but not to develop anything that isn't valuable.
 If you can reduce the size of the problem enough, then you can afford to be careful with the work you do on what remains.
-Then, you are careful by habit.
+Then, you are careful by habit."
     (Kent Beck [#fnxp]_)

 ..

-    Of course, you can
+    "Of course, you can
-    do a better job if you have more tools in your toolbox than if you have fewer, but it is much more important to have a handful of tools that you know when not to use, than to know everything about everything and risk using too much solution.
+    do a better job if you have more tools in your toolbox than if you have fewer, but it is much more important to have a handful of tools that you know when not to use, than to know everything about everything and risk using too much solution."
     (Kent Beck [#fnxp]_)

 ..

-    It doesn't take a Ph.D. in computer science to contribute to an XP project (in fact, the Ph.D.'s sometimes have the most trouble).
+    "It doesn't take a Ph.D. in computer science to contribute to an XP project (in fact, the Ph.D.'s sometimes have the most trouble)."
+    (Kent Beck [#fnxp]_)

+..

+    "It's hard to do simple things.
+It seems crazy, but sometimes it is easier to do something more complicated than to do something simple.
+This is particularly true when you have been successful doing the complicated thing in the past.
+Learning to see the world in the simplest possible terms is a skill and a challenge.
+The challenge is that you may have to change your value system.
+Instead of being impressed when someone (like you, for instance) gets something complicated to work, you have to learn to be dissatisfied with complexity, not to rest until you can't imagine anything simpler working."
     (Kent Beck [#fnxp]_)

 ..